Introduction

 Lesson Plans

-1. Analyzing Environmental Justice: Teaching Tolerance provides a lesson on analyzing environmental justice, which will help students understand how pollution disproportionately affects people in low-income communities and members of racial and ethnic minorities as well as how to use a map to locate environmental injustice.
+- Reporting on Environmental Racism: Learning for Justice (formerly Teaching Tolerance) provides a lesson on analyzing environmental justice, which will help students understand how pollution disproportionately affects members of racial and ethnic minorities, as well as how to use a map to locate environmental injustice.
 This lesson includes objectives, essential questions, materials, vocabulary, and a procedure.
 Educators who are looking for a lesson that will give students the opportunity to learn the curriculum material while working in small groups will want to use this resource in their classrooms!

-3. Teaching Intersectionality and Environmental Justice in Our Classrooms: The National Association for the Advancement of Colored People (NAACP) offers an environmental justice classroom resource guide to help educators teach students about intersectionality and environmental justice.
+- Teaching Intersectionality and Environmental Justice in Our Classrooms: The National Association for the Advancement of Colored People (NAACP) offers an environmental justice classroom resource guide to help educators teach students about intersectionality and environmental justice.
+(This link is to an archived version of the document.)
 Before the guide is introduced, an explanation of intersectionality and environmental justice and why teaching these concepts to students is important is provided.
 Then, a list of resources, including webpages, individual lesson plans, and youth focused songs/videos, is given to help educators bring this subject matter to their classrooms.

-7. How to Construct an Environmental Justice Lesson Plan: This guide will walk educators through how to construct an environmental justice lesson plan.
+- How to Construct an Environmental Justice Lesson Plan: This guide will walk educators through how to construct an environmental justice lesson plan.
+(This link is to an archived version of the document.)
 The content includes recognizing the importance of environmental justice education, knowing your audience, establishing your goals, engaging your students, going with the flow when modifying your lesson plan, and understanding the evolution of the lesson plan.
 For educators who are looking to create their own lesson plan, this guide will come in handy!

 Articles